lkurlandski/ActiveLearning/README.md

 TODO

-## Running active learning experiments with active_learners
+## Running active learning experiments with al_pipeline

-The active_learners package conducts active learning experiments and analyzes the results of the experiments.
-The modules in the active_learners package are
+The al_pipeline package conducts active learning experiments and analyzes the results of the experiments.
+The modules in the al_pipeline package are
 - average
 - evaluate
 - graph